 By Abhishek Thakur

-The author’s approach towards this book is not traditional.
+The author’s approach to this book is not traditional.
 This book includes a lot of coding and it is easy to say it is not targeting the beginner-level audience.
 Those people who have a theoretical knowledge of machine learning and deep learning can benefit themselves by using this book.

 This book is not focused on the basics or fundamentals of ML.
 The book does not describe the algorithms in detail, instead of focusing on how and what to use to tackle machine learning and deep learning issues.